artefactual/atom-docs/user-manual/access-content/search-atom.rst

      :term:`facet filter` available on the left-hand column of the search results page.
 For more information on Facet filters in AtoM, see:
      :ref:`recurring-facet-filters`.
-There is also a general digital object filter inclued in the :term:`Advanced search panel` - see :ref:`advanced-search`.
+There is also a general digital object filter included in the :term:`Advanced search panel` - see :ref:`advanced-search`.

 * **F**: The :term:`Clipboard` icon appears on all archival description